Board of Directors

 Debbie Elliott was first introduced to birds and nature while “helping” her grandfather feed Blue Jays in-shell peanuts on his deck railing and calling out for bobwhites in the Spring.
 Although she grew up in Maryland, she moved West for college and then to the Pacific Northwest for the nature our region has to offer.

-Debbie recently retired after nearly 25 years of working in business with renowned consumer goods companies, including 19 years with Nike where she held numerous leadership and strategic planning positions across the company’s global supply chain.
+Debbie retired after nearly 25 years of working in business with renowned consumer goods companies, including 19 years with Nike where she held numerous leadership and strategic planning positions across the company’s global supply chain.
 Since retiring, she has used her professional skills to consult at Mercy Corps, mentor women in business, and serve in leadership roles for local non-profit organizations focused on the environment and local food.
-She currently serves as Board President for Portland Farmers Market.
+She previously served as Board President for Portland Farmers Market.

 She loves the outdoors and spends time traveling, hiking, kayaking, and birding.